 Debts.
 The executor of the estate may pay off the deceased person’s debts, as well as any taxes owed, such as estate and inheritance taxes.

 You should know that not all assets are subject to the probate process.
 Some assets may pass directly to the beneficiary without having to go through probate.
 Non-probate assets can include assets held in joint tenancy such as a home or bank account, life insurance policies, and retirement plans with a named beneficiary.

 Simplified Probate Process

 For small estates that contain no more than $25,000 of personal property, individuals may be able to use the simplified probate process.
 The simplified process begins with the executor of the estate filing a written request with the probate court.
 If permitted, the simplified process may allow the executor to avoid a lot of the formality and process of the regular probate process.

 If you have any questions about probate law and estate planning, you will want to contact an experienced Philadelphia estate planning attorney.
-Get help with your case by contacting Anthony Caiazzo at (215) 465 – 5575.
+Get help and answers for your case by contacting Anthony Caiazzo.